apache/openwhisk/docs/reference.md

 ### Fully qualified names

 The fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
 Notice that `/` is used to delimit namespaces, packages, and entities.

+If the fully qualified name has three parts:
-Also, namespaces must be prefixed with a `/`.
+`/namespaceName/packageName/entityName`, then the namespace can be entered without a prefixed `/`; otherwise, namespaces must be prefixed with a `/`.

 For convenience, the namespace can be left off if it is the user's *default namespace*.